Codecademy/docs/content/cpp/concepts/enum/enum.md

 - Containing their constants in their namespace
 - Being strongly typed

-By containing their constants to their namespace, scoped enums avoid name conflicts with other enums
+By containing their constants to their namespace, scoped enumerations avoid name conflicts with other enumerations.

 Example: